timmo001/homeassistant-integration-goxlr-utility/README.md

 ### Planned

 > Not all these features may be possible, but are ideas for the future.

-Note that I own a GoXLR Mini, so I can only test on that device.
+> Note that I own a GoXLR Mini, so I can only test on that device.

 - Add [logos](https://github.com/GoXLR-on-Linux/goxlr-utility/tree/main/daemon/resources) to the brands repo
-- Button Pressed Binary Sensors
+- Binary Sensors - Button Pressed, Slider muted
-- Color sensors for the faders and buttons
 - Controls
-- Make this an official integration
-- Muted Binary Sensors
+- Sensors - Color sensors for the faders and buttons